Counseling

 When life needs are not met in appropriate and effective ways, mental anguish occurs.
 When this anguish results in serious disruptions of daily activities or damage to relationships, counseling is necessary.
 To seek Biblical counseling is often helpful and should not bring shame or embarrassment.
 Christian counseling provides the individual with healing, integration, balance, and wholeness through a variety of methods but is always marked by the Spirit, the Comforter, the Helper, the resident Counselor for every believer (John 16:13).”

-Have you ever had counseling?
+Have you ever been to counseling?
 Was it helpful?